muhammadateeb86/tetris_game/README.md

 # tetris_game
-Its a c++ program for making tetris
+Its a c++ program for making tetris using sfml library.